Yeast assimilable nitrogen: Nitrogen supplementation

 There are many types of nitrogen supplements available for winemakers to use.
 Most of them are complex formulations that include nitrogen (from either amino acids or ammonium salts) along with vitamins, minerals and other growth factors and sold under brand names like Go-Ferm, Superfood, Fermaid K (the later two also containing some DAP).
 Amino acids can be added directly to the must though as of 2010 only glycine is permitted to be added to must in the United States.

 Yeast hulls (or Yeast ghosts) are the remnants of yeast cell walls left over from the commercial production of yeast strains to be used for inoculation.
-In addition to providing a source of assimilable nitrogen from amino acids, they also provide lipids and sterols that can used by the cells to strengthen their plasma membrane, allowing for the uptake of other sources of nitrogen.
+In addition to providing a source of assimilable nitrogen from amino acids, they also provide lipids and sterols that can be used by the cells to strengthen their plasma membrane, allowing for the uptake of other sources of nitrogen.

 Risk in adding too much

 Nitrogen supplements, particularly DAP, stimulates yeast reproduction and can greatly increase the biomass.
 This could have the consequence of speeding up the fermentation rate faster than what a winemaker may desire and will also increase the fermentation temperature due to the heat being generated by the yeast.
 The excess biomass can also create a scarcity of other yeast nutrients, such a vitamins and sterols, due to increase competition and may lead to the production of off-odors (such as hydrogen sulfide) and even stuck fermentations.

 Excessive levels of the amino acid arginine (greater than 400 mg/L), especially near the end of fermentation, can pose the risk increase the production of ethyl carbamate.
 This is because arginine gets broken down into urea which can be reabsorbed and utilized by yeast or metabolized into ammonia.
 However, urea also reacts with ethanol if it is not completely metabolized which coupled with long term exposure (as well as high temperatures) can lead to the production of the ester ethyl carbamate.

 However, the greatest risk of over supplementing a must is that excess nitrogen and other nutrients will be left behind after fermentation is complete.
 This can create microbial instability as spoilage organisms can use these excess nutrients.